aneoconsulting/ArmoniK/.docs/content/2.guide/1.how-to/how-to-launch-HelloWorld-Sample.md

 ## Client

-   You have 3 equal ways to run the client:
+   You have differents and equivalent ways to run the client:

 - Run the client from ArmoniK.Samples root repository using the **.Net** command line: